2017 Contributing Authors

 “Rethinking Early American Literature”:

 In this class, we questioned the very parameters of what counts as American literature.
 Is American literature defined by geographical boundaries?
 Experiences?
 Histories?
 Themes?
 What is the difference between American literature and American history?
 Who determines what counts as American literature?
 In our global era, it is clear that past definitions of American literature must be revisited.
-This anthology attempts to rectify the mistakes of the past and move to answer the question “what is American literature?” into the modern age.
+This anthology moves to answer the question “what is American literature?” by framing the texts in new and provocative ways that fit the modern age.

 This anthology is unique because it was made by students, for students.
-It moves beyond the voices of old white men talking about even older white men.
-This anthology provides specific details and insights into multiple texts from diverse authors that are important representations of American Literature.
+Exploring American literature contemplatively and critically, It moves beyond the voices of old white men talking about even older white men.
+This anthology provides specific details and insights into multiple texts from diverse authors that are important representations of American literature.
 However, this anthology takes things a step further due to the fact that it makes connections between important works of American literature and contemporary culture (such as films and other references).
-In this way, this anthology is so much more relevant to students today.
+In this way, this anthology is relevant to students today.
+It provides insight into what has happened in the past, while also giving students the tools to think critically about what’s happening within the field of American literature in the present.

 We do not claim to have a “perfect” or “complete” representation of American literature.
 Rather, we offer an unexpected combination of texts, headnotes, provocations, and class writings that explore and question the underpinnings of American literature as a corpus.
 We hope that future PSU English students will feel inspired to contribute to, annotate, and continue this project, constantly refining, remixing, and reworking it going forward.